sdpython/manydataapi/_doc/sphinxdoc/source/index.rst

 What is it?
 -----------

-Pieces of code to access various REST API mostly for teaching purposes.
+Pieces of code to access various REST API or to parse weird text format mostly for teaching purposes.

 .. toctree::
     :maxdepth: 1